Normal Retirement Age (NRA): What It Means for Your Benefits

 Common Misconceptions

-Reality: NRA is not the age at which you receive the most money.
-If you can afford to wait, delaying until 70 provides a significantly higher lifetime benefit if you live past your early 80s.
-The "full" in Full Retirement Age simply means no reduction or increase.
-It's the neutral reference point.
+One common mistake: assuming that filing at your "Full Retirement Age" gets you the biggest check.
+It doesn't.
+If you can afford to wait, delaying until 70 gives you a higher monthly benefit for life, which works out to more total money if you live past your early 80s.
+The "full" in Full Retirement Age just means no reduction and no increase; it's the neutral reference point.

 Calculate Your Specific Situation